altf4arnold/reverse-dns-checker-RIPE/README.md

 # reverse-dns-checker-RIPE

-A script that takes all the domain objects of the RIPE-NCC database and checks the DNS
+This is a script linked in [this RIPE Labs article](https://labs.ripe.net)

+To execute it, you will need to download [this file](https://ftp.ripe.net/ripe/dbase/split/ripe.db.domain.gz) which is a daily dump of all the RIPE-NCC domain objects and decompress it.